 - Xperia 10 Plus: Dual rear, 8MP front

-The camera department is another area the Xperia 10 II improves over its predecessors, at least on paper.
-There's a triple lens rear camera on the Xperia 10 II consisting of an 8-megapixel ultra wide-angle sensor, a 12-megapixel wide angle and an 8-megapixel telephoto sensor.
+The camera department is another area the Xperia 10 III and Xperia 10 II improve over their original predecessors, at least on paper.
+There's a triple lens rear camera on the Xperia 10 III and Xperia 10 II, consisting of an 8-megapixel ultra wide-angle sensor, a 12-megapixel wide angle and an 8-megapixel telephoto sensor.
 There's also a night mode.

 The Xperia 10 meanwhile, has a dual camera consisting of a 12-megapixel sensor and an 8-megapixel sensor, while the Xperia 10 Plus has a 13-megapixel sensor and an 8-megapixel sensor on the back.

-All three devices have an 8-megapixel front camera.
+All four devices have an 8-megapixel front camera.

 Sony hasn't announced the Xperia 10 III's price as yet, though we don't expect it to stray too far from the Sony Xperia 10 II, which costs £319 in the UK.

 When they launched in 2019, the Xperia 10 started at £299, while the Xperia 10 Plus started at £349, but you'll likely find them cheaper now.

 Sony simplified its mid-range Xperia in 2020, by only offering one device rather than the two offered in 2019 and that was a good thing.
 It continued this is in 2021, whilst also adding 5G support and some good upgrades.

 The Xperia 10 III offers a more advanced processor, 5G capabilities, HDR support and a larger battery than the devices it succeeds.
 It also has a better camera capabilities (on paper at least) and a nicer design than the original Xperia 10 handsets.